aman9113/inputotp/README.md

 # inputotp
-creating a project for input OTP
+creating a project to input OTP